 6. Schluchtensteig Trail

 A crossover with the Middleweg is the Schluchtensteig Trail which takes in the raw beauty of the southern part of the Black Forest close to the Swiss border.

 The 119km route also takes in the iridescent Lake Schluchsee as well as the impressive Wutach, Gutach, Rötenbach, Haslach and Wehra gorges, and St Blaise’s Cathedral.

-- If you need maps in English, it would be best to come prepared.
+- If you need maps in English, it would be best to come prepared and print one out.
 You can buy maps at local tourist offices for a small fee, but they will most likely be written in German.
-Many of the best hikes exist in this book.

 - Towns and cities will have hiking gear and clothing but remember that all stores are closed on Sundays.